 Some activities I have planned, and implement are sensory based like painting and playdough.
 The children are really into having that hands-on sensory experience.
 When I was painting with the children, I first had started off with paint stampers

 and plastic scrapers.
 Towards the end of the activity, every group started to paint with their hands and spread the paint.
-When it came to the playdough all the children could not wait to get their hands on it to squish and mold it.
+When it came to the playdough all the children could not wait to get their hands on it to squish and mould it.

 For today's activity I brought in another sensory based activity but this time it was one that they were not familiar with, snow!
 When talking to the children about the activity they all started to jump and call out to me asking if they could